-- a) The County generally encourages the permission of second Up to two Additional residential units shall be permitted within single-detached, semi-detached, and townhouse dwelling units; or - b) Up to one Additional Residential Unit shall be permitted within an accessory structure secondary to a single-detached, semi-detached or townhouse dwelling provided there is no more than one Additional Residential Unit within the primary dwelling where a residential unit is not permitted in an accessory structure to those housing types on the property.
-Local municipalities may permit the second residential unit to be located within a residential accessory structure, subject to the policies and regulations of the local municipal official plan and zoning by-law. - bc) Local municipal official plans and implementing zoning by-laws will-may contain detailed policies and requirements relating to second residential units Additional Residential Units which generally support their creation, and will have consideration for such matters as: land use permissions for second residential units, parking requirements, servicing, and compliance with other relevant municipal and provincial requirements. - c) Additional Residential Units shall be subject to all Building Code, Fire Code and sewer and water servicing requirements. - d) Local municipalities are encouraged to establish policies related to garden suites in their official plans, where appropriate.
+a) The County generally encourages the permission of second residential units within single detached, semi-detached, and townhouse dwelling units where a residential unit is not permitted in an accessory structure to those housing types on the property.
+Local municipalities may permit the second residential unit to be located

+- within a residential accessory structure, subject to the policies and regulations of the local municipal official plan and zoning by-law. - b) Local municipal official plans and implementing zoning by-laws will contain detailed policies and requirements relating to second residential units which generally support their creation, and will have consideration for such matters as: land use permissions for second residential units, parking requirements, servicing, and compliance with other relevant municipal and provincial requirements. - c) Local municipalities are encouraged to establish policies related to garden suites in their official plans, where appropriate.